notnapoleon/t1650-libreboot/README.md

 - 4mb.rom: `dc70bc00acd7a97d88dbc314891e2be6bf807cf09e3445d17eff875d7dd3755b`
 - 8mb.rom: `e9c76613e111b3ab7209dd9aeae3eddfb99382d9a095b3970670e1de73b4a23e`

-`libreboot.rom` is the original 12MB ROM that was compiled.
-However, this computer's motherboard has two flash chips (either 2xSOIC-8 or SOIC-8+SOIC-16) so the ROM has to be split into different files, which I have already done for you, but I left the original 12MB ROM here as it may be helpful.
+`libreboot.rom` is the original 12MB ROM that I compiled.
+However, this computer's motherboard has two flash chips (either 2 x SOIC-8 or SOIC-8 + SOIC-16) so the ROM has to be split into different files, which I have already done for you, but I left the original 12MB ROM here as it may be helpful.

+If your motherboard has an SOIC-16 flash chip, that one will be for the 8MB ROM.
+Mine has two SOIC-8 chips (the left one is for the 4MB ROM, the right one is for the 8MB ROM).

 ## Additional Notes/Resources

+If you're not using a dedicated GPU, make sure your CPU has integrated graphics.
+If you are using a dedicated GPU, I would suggest using a CPU without integrated graphics.

 - [My video about Libreboot on the T1650](https://libreboot.org/docs/install/t1650.html)
 - [T1650 Libreboot Documentation](https://libreboot.org/docs/install/t1650.html)